 Why change is needed

 We fund work ranging from the hyper-local to London-wide.
-And the organisations we fund come together several times a year, to learn from each other and build a movement to end the temporary accommodation emergency.
+And the organisations we fund come together several times a year, to learn from each other and work for an end to the TA emergency.

 What we're working on